tripal/tripal_doc/docs/dev_guide/deprecations/tripal_importer.rst

-Tripal importer core services not being injected is deprecated in favour of injecting them.
+Tripal importer using \Drupal::service() is deprecated in favour of dependency injection.
 =============================================================================================

 - **Deprecated in** {tripal 4.0.0-alpha3}